The SpaceX IPO: Is It a Space or an AI Company? (Part 3: A Close Reading)

 The S-1 catalogs a rich list of related-party transactions:

 xAI is Musk’s AI startup, founded in 2023 and headquartered in San Francisco.
 It built Grok, a large language model that competes with ChatGPT and Claude.
 In March 2025, it was valued at $80B when it acquired X (formerly Twitter), valued at $33B, in an all-stock deal.
 In February 2026, SpaceX acquired xAI in an all-stock transaction at a $250 billion implied valuation.
 For both transactions, Musk sat on both sides of the table.
 The S-1 does not disclose any independent fairness-opinion process, which is unusual for a related party M&A (in contrast to Tesla’s 2016 acquisition of SolarCity), especially one that completed just a few months before the S-1 filing and now anchors a meaningful part of the IPO valuation.
-One resulting event to note is a $4.94B recorded loss on the merger.
+We also note that SpaceX had a $4.94B recorded loss related to the xAI merger.

 Tesla sold SpaceX $144M of goods and services in FY2025, a thirty-six-fold increase from $4M in FY2024. xAI separately bought $506M from Tesla in FY2025, but just $34M in January and February 2026 (annualized, $205M).
 The S-1 describes these as priced at terms “no less favorable to SpaceX than those generally available to unaffiliated third parties under similar circumstances” but does not describe an arm’s-length benchmarking process, what goods and services are being bought, nor whether they are contractually recurring.
 In other words, SpaceX/xAI buys from Tesla at material scale, but the spend is lumpy and purpose unclear, which means investors cannot evaluate whether the relationship is being managed in shareholders’ favor.